Melzi Fan

 thingiverse

-High load on the y-axis motor of my cheap Prusa i3 from China caused it to loose steps.
-As the motor itself didn't feel too warm but the heat-sink on the Melzi board felt quite hot, I decided to add a fan.
-A small fan would be sufficient but the 4 small heat-sinks are in a row that is longer than the width of a small fan.
-In order to solve this problem an to increase the efficiency of the cooling I decided to design a tube that leads the air to the heat-sinks like a CPU-cooler does.
-To direct the air-flow to the heat-sinks I closed the space between and left gaps for parts on the PCB.
-In order to not get in conflict with the motor for the X-axis and it's wires I let the tube bend by 45°.
-This is all configurable, so you are welcome to adjust the parameters to your board and test and publish the result as a remix.
+High load on my Prusa i3 from China caused its y-axis motor to lose steps.
+Since the motor itself didn't feel too warm but the heat-sink on the Melzi board felt extremely hot, I chose to add a fan.
+A small fan would be sufficient, but the 4 small heat-sinks are lined up in a row that is longer than the width of a small fan.
+To solve this issue and increase cooling efficiency, I designed a tube to direct air to the heat-sinks like a CPU cooler does.
+Closing the space between the heat-sinks allowed me to direct airflow while leaving gaps for PCB parts.
+Since the X-axis motor's wires might interfere with my setup, I let the tube bend 45 degrees.
+This design is fully configurable, so feel free to adjust parameters to suit your board and test it as a remix.

 With this file you will be able to print Melzi Fan with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Melzi Fan.